Parking at Disney World [2024] (Parks, Hotels, Tips, Price)

 This is mostly an issue for guests of non-Disney hotels, where you’ll probably be relying on scheduled shuttles, at best.
 These usually won’t get you to the park early enough for a good rope drop experience.

-Disney’s larger moderate resorts (Port Orleans Riverside, Caribbean Beach, Coronado Springs) have their own transportation issues, but they’re generally better than the non-Disney hotels.
+Every Disney hotel has free transportation to the parks, but you won’t always be impressed by waits and travel times.
+Disney’s larger moderate resorts (Port Orleans Riverside, Caribbean Beach, Coronado Springs) specifically have large campuses with multiple bus stops, but they’re generally better than the non-Disney hotels.
+We talk more about specific Disney hotels below.

 Save on ___ by going off property.
 From meals to merchandise, you can save money if you take the time to use your car to shop off Disney property.
 Be realistic though.
 At most, you’re talking tens of dollars, and you might not actually be likely to spend any time off-site once you arrive, even if you planned to.